On the pod, the guys revisit Charlie Goes America All Over Everybody's Ass from It's Always Sunny in Philadelphia Season 2, Episode 9.

 Glenn: That you.

-Rob: And that's me, but I feel like that's you too.
+Rob: I think that's me, but I feel like that's you too.

 Glenn: Yeah, it is.
 That's true.
 Yeah.
 I don't write about--